mozilla/skywriter/docs/pluginguide/keymapping.html.markdown

         alert("Greetings from the cloud!");
     };

-When this plugin is loaded and the user presses *Ctrl+A* on the keyboard, then the command `showMessage` is executed.
+When this plugin is loaded and the user presses *Ctrl+I* on the keyboard, then the command `showMessage` is executed.

 For most use cases, this is all that is needed.
 For those interested in adding